 The second caveat is that it took forever for Santo to make the Hall of Fame.
 He topped out at 43.1% on the BBWAA ballot in 1998 and had to wait 14 years before the Veterans Committee called his name.
 Sadly, Santo passed away a year before he was elected to the Hall.

-My point is this: if you’re a cut below a player who needed 33 years to make it to Cooperstown, that doesn’t speak well to your candidacy.
+My point is this: if you’re a cut below a player who needed 33 years to make it to Cooperstown, that doesn’t bode well for your candidacy.

 Comparison to other 1970s Third Basemen